mikerodonnell/enigma_multithread_crypto_breaker/README.md

 ##Math!
 One of the major challenges of implementing the Enigma attack is to efficiently iterate over each possible stecker combination.
 In practice, the M3 Enigma used 10 steckered pairs, though 0 through 13 are possible.
 How many combinations should we expect?
 Consider the simplest case of a single stecker cable:
-Combinations will include A=>B, then A=>B, A=>C, etc. all the way to A=Z. A=>B is the same as B=>A since the stecker cables are just bidirectional electric connections.
-So when we move on from A to B, we can start with B=>C:
+Combinations will include A=>B, then A=>B, A=>C, etc. all the way to A=>Z. A=>B is the same as B=>A since the stecker cables are just bidirectional electric connections.
+So when we're done checking all the A combinations, we can start the B combinations with B=>C:
 ```java
 A=>B A=>C A=>D A=>E A=>F ...
 A=>Z // 25 combinations
      B=>C B=>D B=>E B=>F ...
 B=>Z // 24 combinations